Fridah-kalee/Quotes/README.md

 * Run ng serve --open from the terminal.
 * Navigate to http://localhost:4200/ on your preferred browser.

+## User Requirement
+* Create and add a new quote.
+* view already posted quotes
+* Upvote or downvote a quote according to how inspirational or terrible it is by clicking a button.
+* See the number of upvotes and number of downvotes for each quote.
+* Delete a quote.
 ## Technology Used
 * HTML
 * CSS